Breastfeeding and Baby Poop - What’s the Scoop?

 What is the normal appearance of poop for breastfed babies?

+As a new parent, it is difficult to know what normal baby poop should look like.
 In the first 24 hours of life, your baby will produce meconium stools – blackish, tar-like poop made from the mucus, amniotic fluid, skin cells, bile, and other materials that he/she consumed in the womb.
-The colostrum in breast milk has a slight laxative effect which will help rid the body of this meconium.
-In the next 24 hours, your baby should produce another two poop diapers, which will start to become a mustard-colored, pasty poop with the consistency of cottage cheese.
-This poop may also contain small amounts of mucus.
+The colostrum contained in breast milk has a slight laxative effect which will help rid the body of this meconium.
+The first one to two days of life your baby will work on passing this meconium.

-Within three to five days, the poop will take on the typical appearance of breastfed baby poop – a mustard color, seedy in texture with a sweetish scent.
+Within three to five days, the poop will transition to a green/brown texture as the milk also is changing.
+Typically, mother’s milk comes in around 3-5 days postpartum.
+By the end of one week old, the stool should take on the normal appearance of breastfed baby poop – a mustard color that is seedy in texture, with a sweetish scent.

 How often will my breastfed baby poop?

-According to studies, there is no "normal."
-Some babies may poop after every feeding (5 – 12 times a day), while others may only poop once every three to six days.
-One study found that on average, babies poop 3 times a day in the first week, twice a day in the second week, 1.8 times in the third week and 1.5 times a day in the fourth week.
-In the second and third month, babies pooped 1.4 times a day, which reduced to 1.2 times a day in the fourth month.
+During the first few weeks of life (approximately 4), your baby should have a minimum of 3-4 yellow seedy stools per day (bigger than a quarter).
+However, after this first initial few weeks, according to multiple sources, there is really no “normal.”
+Some babies may poop after every feeding (5 – 12 times a day), while others may only poop once every three days.
 Although it may seem strange, the frequency (or infrequency) of your baby’s bowel movements aren’t a cause for concern, as long as your baby is getting enough to eat and is steadily gaining weight.

 Why does my breastfed baby poop after every feeding?